 What If You Don’t Get The Job?

-- Do not be dishearted, everyone gets knocked back
+- Do not be dishearted, and everyone gets knocked back.

-- Write down the questions you were asked after you leave and use these to prepare answers for your next interview – you will probably be asked similar questions
+- Write down the questions you were asked after you leave and use these to prepare answers for your following interview – you will probably be asked similar questions.

 - Learn from the experience, and you’ll improve next time around.

 I hope you find this helpful as I did, and